nfujikad/Credit_Risk_Analysis/README.md

 ## Summary

 In summary, `ClusterCentroids` has the lowest accuracy score, precision score, recall score and the F1 score.
 The best performing is `EasyEnsembleClassifier` with the highest accuracy score, precision score, recall score and F1 score.

+### Recommendation
+With a small high-risk population, the precision scores of high-risk are extremely low for each model, and low-risk precision scores are almost 100% for all of the models.
+Regarding credit risk, it is of greater important to catch high-risk profiles vs. low-risk.
+In the anlysis the recall score for high-risk is influential, it states how many high-risk profiles can be identified among all real high-risk profiles.

+The comparisons show `EasyEnsembleClassifier` has the best performance specifically for high-risk profiles, identifying 92% of real high-risk profiles.
+At the same time, all of the models also falsely classified a large number of high-risk that are actually low-risk profiles (low precision scores of low-risk), so that many applicants will be falsely rejected.

+In conclusion, if the bank just aims to catch as many high-risk as possible, `EasyEnsembleClassifier` would be the best choice.
+However, if the bank aims to accurately determine both low- and high-risk profiles, they should consider additional models not included in this analysis.